Program Dates: May 11-June 19, 2020

 I’m applying online and I see medicine, pharmacy, dentistry, and public health as my career path choice – I’m interested in another career in health, what do I do?
 While students select from four main concentrations – Medicine, Dentistry, Pharmacy and Public Health – selected students will be given the opportunity to learn hands on about veterinary medicine, nursing, physician assistant, and a number of public health professions such as clinical and health psychology, speech, language & hearing sciences, health administration, occupational therapy, and physical therapy.
 It is at the student’s discretion which concentration they should choose when they apply.

 Am I able to participate in SHPEP and attend classes over the summer?
 SHPEP is a full-time commitment with pre-planned days of curriculum, activities, and rotations.
 Students’ full participation is required during the course of the program dates.
-Should summer courses be offered following the program, the student is free to enroll and attend, however attending summer courses during the program may not be an option.
+Should summer courses be offered following the program, the student is free to enroll and attend, however attending summer courses during the program is not recommended.

 Will meals be provided during my time at UF SHPEP?
 Dining debit cards are provided to all scholars to use at University of Florida’s dining locations on campus.
 All dining locations are open seven days a week.